itsmekittyb/persona_chatbot/README.md

 ## Training

-Models are trained on the `Content` field, optionally using other columns for style conditioning.
+Models (ChatGPT-NEO 125M) are trained on the `Content` field, optionally using other columns for style conditioning.

 ## Chatbot